cbrown5/cbrown5.github.io/_posts/2021-12-07-experiment-rules-of-thumb.md

 system is, but in my (marine fish biased) experience of analyzing ecological field experiments, ~50 independent sites is usually a minimum.

+I'll add that if you can easily sample more covariates, go for it.
+You may want to condition on them to statistically control for them when you do the analysis.

+### More sites or more replication at fewer sites?

+Closely related to the above idea, I often see students intensely replicating their designs at very few sites (e.g. doing many days of sampling at a single site, or numerous transects per site).
+But these are psuedoreps.
+Your study will be more general if you can cover more sites with less replication at each site.

+Aiming for greater replication can also help you obtain a deeper understanding of your study topic.
+You'll see more different circumstances which may help you formulate better hypotheses.

 ### Replicated or Gradient design?